Table of Contents

-Raise both hands up parallel to the floor.
-Forwarding your torso reach out to the right leg and hold it with right hand with thumb on the top side placing right elbow on the floor inside of your right knee.
-During the reach out, the left hand should be raised up further.
+Raise both hands parallel to the floor.
+Then. forward your torso reaches out to the right leg and holds it with the right hand with thumb on the top side, placing the right elbow on the floor inside your right knee.
+During the reach out, the left hand should be raised further.

-Twist the trunk and place the shoulder and head on the right leg with head facing the ceiling to the maximum extent.
+After that, twist the trunk and place the shoulder and head on the right leg with the head facing the ceiling to the maximum extent.
 Breathe normally.
 Maintain the posture to a comfortable length of time.

-Release the posture to comeback to upright position.
-Continue the above steps with bending the right leg.
+Finally. release the posture to come back to the upright position.
+Continue the above steps by bending the right leg.

 One may extend the duration of time as long as he doesn’t feel uncomfortable.
-Initially, this may be for a period thirty seconds.
-On mastery this can be extended up to two or three minutes on each side.
-However, one should practice for equal duration of time on both sides.
+Initially, this may be for a period of thirty seconds.
+On mastery, this can be extended up to two or three minutes on each side.
+However, one should practice for an equal duration of time on both sides.